Pabblusansky/python-port_scan/README.md

 # Functions
 Scanning one or more ports on a given valid IP address.<br/>
 Detect open and closed ports and display information about each port.<br/>
+Thread based port scan for a fast scanning speed<br/>
 Supports external configuration file to store port information (in JSON format).<br/>
 Logging the results in a txt file.<br/>
 # Installation